-The Savings Bank of South Australia (SBSA) building was originally built as a saddlery in the 1890’s.
-It was later converted to a shop and private residence for Mr J. Rock.
-The Savings Bank of South Australia purchased the entire building for £1,100 in 1909 and opened a branch in Quorn.
-At that time the town was an important northern regional centre.
+The Savings Bank of South Australia (SBSA) building was built in the 1890’s as a private residence for Mr J. Rock who also had a saddlery business on site.
+The SBSA purchased the entire building in 1909 for £1,100 and opened the Quorn branch, when the town was an important northern regional centre.